jamesou/machine_learning/README.md

 # machine_learning project
 ## 1. Introduction
 This project is developed for diabetes prediction.
-We use these main streaming components,which are React, Flask, Conda, Jupyter, Pyspark, Sklearn, MLflow, Delta lakehouse, to implement the system.
+We use these main streaming components, which are React, Flask, Conda, Jupyter, Pyspark, Sklearn, MLflow, and Delta Lakehouse, to implement the system.
-## 2. DataSource
+## 2. DataSet
-We get the dataset from Kaggle platform.
-You also can download diabetes_prediction_dataset.csv in this repository.
+We get the dataset from the Kaggle platform.
+You can also download diabetes_prediction_dataset.csv from this repository.
 ## 3. Install libraries
 * Python 3.9.18
 * Flask 2.2.2